ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 On the instrument connect to the shared drive (\\\\isis\inst$\Kits$\CompGroup\ICP\Client\genie_python) and run the genie_python_install.bat file.

+Please check that Notepad++ is set to replace tabs with spaces - it saves a lot of bother later when writing scripts.

+### The location of instrument specific scripts

+Instrument specific scripts such as init_larmor.py should be kept in `C:\Instrument\Settings\config\NDXLARMOR\Python`.
+This means that they can then be versioned in git.

+As this folder is added to the Python path any other files put in this directory can also be imported into genie_python.
+Note that this is *NOT* done automatically it is still necessary to type `from my_instrument_scripts import my_function`.

 ### Quickly deploy minor changes to instruments

 If changes have been made to the genie_python source (and tested!), it can be quicker just to copy the changed files onto the instrument directly rather than wait for the build server.